 Number of Meetings of Board and it's Committees

-The particulars of loans guarantees or investments are provided in the FinancialStatement.
+The particulars of loans guarantees or investments are provided in the FinancialStatements.

-Information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134 (3) of the Act read with Rule 8 of theCompanies (Accounts) Rules 2014 is annexed seperately and forms part of this report.
+Information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134 (3) of the Act read with Rule 8 of theCompanies (Accounts) Rules 2014 (as amended) is annexed separately and forms part of thisreport.

-Your Directors place on record their appreciation for the valuable co-operation andsupport of its employees customers suppliers contractors shareholders investorsgovernment authorities financial institutions banks partners and collaborators.
+Your Directors place on record their appreciation for the valuable co-operation andsupport of its employees customers suppliers contractors shareholders investorsgovernment authorities financial institutions banks and other stakeholders.